GJDuck/libf/README.md

     F::Vector<int> xs;
     for (int i = 0; i < 10; i++)
-        xs = push_back(xs, i);
+        xs = F::push_back(xs, i);

-Although each `push_back` operation is still O(1), the constant factors differ by a factor of 100.
+Although each `F::push_back` operation is still O(1), the constant factors differ by a factor of 100.
 Instead it may be better to use a list instead, e.g.:

     F::List<int> xs;
     for (int i = 0; i < 10; i++)